Finding the right Instagram feed plugin for your WordPress site can be time-consuming. There are so many plugins out there that do this job.

 Having the ability to do these things are great for showcasing podcasts, recipes, product, affiliate links, the latest content, and the list goes on.

-How to Setup a Spotlight Instagram Feed
+How to Set Up Your First Instagram Feed

 First, let’s take a look at the free version, and then we will dive into the paid version exploring how to create a Link in Bio page.